r9r-dev/portaefik/README.md

 ```

 ## Install docker compose
 You should install docker compose as it's what I will use to configure portainer and traefik containers.
-First, download the docker compose binary into the `/usr/local/bin` directory with the following curl command:
+Just use apt because we don't mind using the last version available.
 ```sh
 apt install docker-compose
 ```